Request A Free Consultation

 An Orange County disability attorney from Aegis Law Firm can help you navigate the claims process and advise you on your legal options.

 A disability attorney can increase your approval odds and ensure you receive the benefits you deserve.
 Applying for Social Security Disability Insurance (SSDI) can be a frustrating and confusing process since you must complete paperwork and gather documentation while coping with an injury.
-A lawyer can ease this stress by handling all aspects of your case.
+A disability lawyer in Orange County can ease this stress by handling all aspects of your case.
 Their experience can make the process much faster, and if there are any hurdles, such as a claim denial, then they will defend you through the appeals process and fight for your rights.

 What are Disability Benefits?